NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_create_sm_relationships/README.md

     - fsx:DescribeFileSystems
     - fsx:DescribeVolumes
     - fsx:ListTagsForResources
-    - dynamodb:GetItem - Optionally, if you are using a DynamoDB table to store the secretsTable.
+    - dynamodb:GetItem - Optional, only needed if you are using a DynamoDB table to access the secretsTable or partnersTable.

 Create AWS endpoints for any services that it uses.
 Currently that is:
 - ec2
 - fsx
 - SecretsManager
-- dynamodb - Optionally, if you are using a DynamoDB table to store the secretsTable.
+- dynamodb - Optional, only needed if you are using a DynamoDB table to access the secretsTable or partnersTable.

 # Running The Script
 To run the script on a Linux host, you just need to change the UNIX permissions on the file to be executable, then run it as a command: